-Black Duck automatically flags potential license conflicts and helps teams stay in compliance with policy enforcement, and notices file generation helps them accurately report license terms for customers.
+Black Duck automatically flags potential license conflicts so teams stay in compliance with policy enforcement, and helps them accurately report license terms for customers.

-Open source security is often overlooked, given the misconception that vulnerabilities in proprietary code and open source code can be detected and remediated in similar ways.
+Open source security is often overlooked due to the misconception that vulnerabilities in proprietary code and open source code can be detected and remediated in similar ways.
 The reality is that SAST, DAST, and other application security testing tools cannot effectively detect open source vulnerabilities.
 Enter SCA.

-The key differentiator between software composition analysis (SCA) and other application security tools is what these tools analyze, and in what state.
+The key differentiator between SCA and other application security tools is what these tools analyze, and in what state.
 SCA analyzes third-party open source code for vulnerabilities, licenses, and operational factors, while SAST analyzes weaknesses in proprietary code, and DAST tests running applications for vulnerable behavior.